 Same day delivery has been a huge area of focus for startups and VCs.

-Some of the biggest beneficiaries of this have been companies like Swyft, which raised $17.5 million earlier this year.
+Some of the biggest beneficiaries of this have been companies like Swyft, which raised $17.5 million in 2021.

-Searches for Swyft have jumped by 2300% over the last 10 years.
+Searches for "Swyft" have jumped by 614% over the last 5 years.

 Swyft basically connects retailers and other businesses with delivery companies, couriers, etc. in order to facilitate same-day delivery in places where it usually doesn’t happen.

 Now, Business Insider is reporting that incumbent couriers like UPS and FedEx have been losing market share to startups since 2016.